 |UPDATE: On July 26, 2013, the Texas Commission on Environmental Quality approved an emergency order extending the curtailment of water from most downstream rice farmers through the end of the growing season.
 The order extends the restrictions on water from the Highland Lakes through Nov.
 27, 2013.
 Under the order, most downstream rice farmers will not receive water from the lakes in 2013.

-On April 15, 2013, the executive director of the Texas Commission on Environmental Quality, recommended approval of LCRA’s proposed Water Management Plan for lakes Travis and Buchanan, the lower Colorado River basin’s major reservoirs.
+On June 3, 2013, the Texas Commission on Environmental Quality (TCEQ) sent LCRA a letter saying it would conduct further evaluation of LCRA’s pending Water Management Plan for operating lakes Travis and Buchanan, the region’s major water reservoirs.

-The new plan, adopted by LCRA’s Board of Directors on Feb.
-22, 2012, gives LCRA more flexibility to respond to severe droughts by adding more trigger points during the year to determine how much water is available for agriculture.
+LCRA’s Board of Directors adopted the new plan on Feb.
+22, 2012, before submitting it to TCEQ for final review and approval.
+The plan gives LCRA more flexibility to respond to severe droughts by adding more trigger points during the year to determine how much water is available for agriculture.
 It also limits the overall amount of water available to agriculture in any year.

 - On May 31, 2012, LCRA submitted an amended plan and technical information to the TCEQ to address questions from the state agency;

 - In August 2012, the TCEQ requested more information from LCRA, and LCRA responded on Sept.
 10, 2012; and